rvk/rpncalc/README.md

 Rad/deg preference and exit are available from standard menu.

 PLEASE NOTE:
 Learn RPN before rating this app.
-If you do understand RPN and still notice usability issues, please contact me.
+If you do understand RPN and still notice usability issues, please contact me at rvk@iki.fi.